andrereitz/easy-menu-go/README.md

 # easy-menu-go

 Easy menu is the same project as [Easy Menu](https://github.com/andrereitz/easy-menu), but written in Go and provided as a service API.
+There are a few differences in implementation from the Python version, but the principle and functionality are the same.

 ## Database Schema
 ```